cocoatehcat/cocoatehcat.github.io/_posts/2025-06-03-first-temple.markdown

 We headed up the stairs, one step at a time.
 The spiral staircase was cold, a testament to the small outcropping the stairs were enveloped in.
 Traveling up, we noticed that region was plain, a stark difference to all of the fabulously decorated rooms before (even the ceilings had patterns and focal points).

 Then we emerged onto the roof of the temple.
-Before, the marble was hot on the ground where the eaves failed to cover the ground, but on the roof this level had no covering at anypoint of the day, and it felt like hot coals.
+Before, the marble was hot where the eaves failed to cover the ground, but on the roof this level had no covering at anypoint of the day, and it felt like hot coals.
 Each step was slight pain, but by walking fast enough it was barely noticeable.

 We then wandered around the roof and had to go to the opposite side of the central chamber to find an open door to the “collections.”
 That room had the most Buddhas I have ever seen in my life.
-Some had different poses too, like the sculptures wanted to capture his beauty every way.
+Some had different poses too, like the sculptures wanted to capture his beauty every angle.
 It was stunning.

 There was another donation box, but also a letter.
-After translating it, some of the larger Buddha was given as a gift to a Thai princess from India and a show of generosity and love toward Buddha.
+After translating it, we learned that some of the larger Buddhas were given as a gift to a Thai princess from India and a show of generosity and love toward Buddha.
 We thought it was magical to see two distinctly different countries united under the same religion, and using that religion to give, not take.

 We looked around the room a bit more, but this was the first room without fans, and thus from being mostly windows and in the sun all day, it was hot and stuffy.
 We left the way we came, across the slightly too hot roof to the freezing cold spiral staircase.